ChickenProp/chickenprop.github.com/drafts/chris-masterjohn-on-coronavirus-part-1.md

 The two main things the report focuses on are [ACE2](https://en.wikipedia.org/wiki/Angiotensin-converting_enzyme_2) and [interferon](https://en.wikipedia.org/wiki/Interferon).

 ACE2 is an enzyme used in regulating blood pressure.
 SARS-CoV-2 enters our cells by docking to ACE2.
-It has this in common with just two other human coronaviruses, SARS-CoV (the virus which causes SARS) and [HCoV-NL63](https://en.wikipedia.org/wiki/Human_coronavirus_NL63).
+It has this in common with just two other human coronaviruses, SARS-CoV and [HCoV-NL63](https://en.wikipedia.org/wiki/Human_coronavirus_NL63).
 So heightened levels of ACE2 could increase susceptibility to SARS-CoV-2.

 (By comparison, the common cold is mostly caused by rhinoviruses, and most of those dock to ICAM-1.
 Some colds are caused by coronaviruses, but those dock to aminopeptidase N or sialic acid.
 The flu docks to sialic acid.
 So if something protects against those by preventing them from docking, it's likely to have no effect on Covid-19.)